mattermost/mmctl/docs/mmctl_import_validate.rst

 ::

-      --check-missing-teams   Check for teams that are not defined but referenced in the archive -h, --help                  help for validate
+      --check-missing-teams       Check for teams that are not defined but referenced in the archive --check-server-duplicates   Set to false to ignore teams, channels, and users already present on the server (default true)
+  -h, --help                      help for validate
       --ignore-attachments        Don't check if the attached files are present in the archive --team stringArray          Predefined team[s] to assume as already present on the destination server.
 Implies --check-missing-teams.
 The flag can be repeated

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~